-The second person of the Trinity is the Son — Jesus himself, the God become man.
+The second person of the Trinity is the Son — Jesus himself, God become man.
 Catholics believe that God freely chooses to come into human history in the person of Jesus.
 God becomes like us and dies our human death for us.
 But because Jesus is God, He cannot be held by death and rises to a new life, supremely better than human experience.

 God the Holy Spirit

 The third person of the Trinity is the Holy Spirit, who proceeds from both the Father and the Son.
-Jesus announces that His Father will send the Holy Spirit to be with and in the disciples, to teach and guide them.
+Jesus announces that his Father will send the Holy Spirit to be with and in the disciples, to teach and guide them.
 The Spirit is God’s real presence living within all of us, which brings us inspiration (which literally means “to draw in the Spirit”).

 Still confused?
-Let’s try thinking of these things in a yet another way.
+Let’s try thinking of these things in yet another way.
 Instead of “persons” let’s substitute the word “expressions” of God.